 Heme iron comes from hemoglobin, a protein in the blood that delivers oxygen to tissues throughout the body.
 Beef is an excellent source of heme iron, which is significantly more absorbable than plant-based non-heme.

-Meat proteins help your body to absorb iron.
+Meat proteins help your body absorb iron.
 Some non-heme plant foods, like soy and wheat, deplete your body of iron and other minerals.

 Vitamin A and Other Nutrients

-Grass-fed beef is also higher in vitamin E, glutathione, zinc, phosphorus, sodium and potassium.
+Grass-fed beef is also higher in vitamin E, glutathione, zinc, phosphorus, sodium, and potassium.

 Fat-soluble vitamin A is essential for healthy skin, membranes, and vision.
 It is also essential for fetal development.
-Deficiencies in pregnant women increase risks of miscarriage, deformities, and organ defects.
+Deficiencies in pregnant women increase the risks of miscarriage, deformities, and organ defects.

-Bioavailable vitamin A is contained in animal fats (butter, heavy cream and organs like the liver).
+Bioavailable vitamin A is contained in animal fats (butter, heavy cream, and organs like the liver).
 Butter and liver from grass-fed beef are the best sources of bioavailable A to be found.
 Plant foods contain beta carotene, which is a precursor to vitamin A. Beta carotene is less efficient than true vitamin A, and people vary in their abilities to absorb and metabolize it.